B i o g r a p h y

 Abroad, he has sung Guglielmo in Così fan tutte and the title role of Gianni Schicchi in Varna, Bulgaria, the title role of Rigoletto in Manchester, UK, and the title role of Don Giovanni in Cortona, Italy.

-His 2022-2023 season includes appearances as Marcello in La bohème at Delaware Valley Opera, Leporello in Don Giovanni for Ozarks Lyric Opera, bass soloist in Messiah for TACTUS Ensemble in Oklahoma City, “Der Klang der Offenbarung des Göttlichen” by Icelandic composer Kjartan Sveinsson with the Oklahoma City Philharmonic Orchestra, and a recital as part of the Belvedere Series in Richmond, VA, which will include the world premiere of his own monodrama, Uncivil Relief.
+His 2022-2023 season included appearances as Marcello in La bohème at Delaware Valley Opera, Leporello in Don Giovanni for Ozarks Lyric Opera, bass soloist in Messiah for TACTUS Ensemble in Oklahoma City, “Der Klang der Offenbarung des Göttlichen” by Icelandic composer Kjartan Sveinsson with the Oklahoma City Philharmonic Orchestra, and a recital as part of the Belvedere Series in Richmond, VA, which will include the world premiere of his own monodrama, Uncivil Relief.
+In January 2024, he will make his house debut at Winter Opera St. Louis, performing the role of Lescaut in Puccini's Manon Lescaut.

 During the 2021-2022 season, he sang The Pirate King in The Pirates of Penzance and Monterone in Rigoletto for Delaware Valley Opera, the bass solos in Bach’s B Minor Mass with Music Worcester, and stage directed Speed Dating Tonight! and Signor Deluso for the University of Arkansas Opera Theatre.
 In 2020, he was scheduled to sing Dandini in La cenerentola at Salt Marsh Opera, the Four Villains in Les contes d'Hoffmann and Falke in Die Fledermaus at the Stara Zagora Opera House in Bulgaria, and the solos in Bach's B Minor Mass with Connecticut Choral Artists, but these engagements were canceled due to Covid-19.